FINDING OUT WHO WE ARE

 I said to myself, “This is who I am.”
 I just loved the children and so I transferred over to regular teaching in the fifth grade.
 I went back to California and continued teaching in the grades, and finally became a school principal.
 I did not enjoy this as well as teaching the children.

-Finally, when I was fifty years of age, the Lord renewed the call to preach.
+Finally, when I was fifty years old, the Lord renewed the call to preach.
 So Audrey and I moved to Poway, California and pastored Mount Zion Fellowship.
-We still are there, after thirty-six years.
-I now am eighty-six years of age.
+We still are there, after 36 years.
+I now am 86 years old.

 If I am not mistaken, I went through this long history of events to prepare me for my role, which is (at least for now) to explain God’s Word.
 Unless I am quite mistaken, today’s Christian theology is off course.